On the Usefulness of the Fit-on-the-Test View on Evaluating Calibration of Classifiers: Assessment of Calibrators and Evaluators

 \subsection{Assessment of Post-hoc Calibrators}

-Before proceeding to the experiments, let us discuss the methods for assessing the quality of calibrators and evaluators of calibration.
 Post-hoc calibrators should be evaluated based on the effectiveness of calibration, but this effectiveness could be interpreted in two ways. \modified{Firstly}, we could evaluate how well-calibrated the outputs of the calibrator are by calculating the calibration error after calibration (CEAC):

 \modified{Secondly}, we could evaluate how well \inserted{the calibrator} approximates the true calibration map by calculating the calibration map estimation error (CMEE):

 where $d$ is any Bregman divergence and $\Ch=\ch(\Ph)=(\ch\circ f)(X)=\ch(f(X))$.
 We prove that low calibration map estimation error is a stronger requirement than low calibration error after calibration, because $CMEE$ is an upper bound for $CEAC$: \begin{theorem} \end{theorem} Intuitively, the difference between $CMEE$ and $CEAC$ is due to ties introduced by $\ch$ where $\ch(\ph)=\ch(\ph')$ while $c^*_f(\ph)\neq c^*_f(\ph')$ for some $\ph\neq\ph'$.
 As low $CMEE$ is a stronger requirement, we prefer this measure in the experiments.
 We use the notation $d(\ch,c^*)$ as a more memorable synonym for $CMEE$.